The-Doraemonians/Brocc_Li/exam/exam_prep.typ

   ]
   85. Give two examples of a multi-agent system and explain how they work.
   #answer-box[
-    + *Retrieval-Augmented QA*: includes 2 agents, a retriever and a generator, that work together to answer questions by retrieving relevant information and generating responses.
+    + *Multi-Agent Coding*:
+      - Commander receives user questions and executes code
+      - Writer writes code
+      - Safeguard ensures no information leakage or malicious code
-    + *Decision Making*: 2 agents, one suggests next step, executor does action and provides feedback.
+    + *Decision Making*:
+      - Two agents: One suggests next step, Executor does action and provides feedback
-  ]
+      - Three agents: additional agent that provides commonsense facts about the domain when needed ]
   86. What are two potential risks of multi-agent systems, and why are they difficult to deal with?
   #answer-box[
     + Leaking private data
     + Causing financial loss.

     - They difficult to deal with because Identifying these risks is labor-intensive as testing becomes difficult with increased agent complexity.
   ]
   87. What is LLM alignment, and why is it important?